sourcegraph/about/blogposts/2020/find-and-replace.md

 You should consult your editor documentation or plugin ecosystem to see if semantic refactoring is supported for your language.
-Semantic refactoring sometimes goes by different names like "intellisense", "code intelligence", or "structural search".
+Semantic refactoring sometimes goes by different names like "intellisense", "code intelligence", or "structural search and replace".

 The downside to semantic refactoring is that it is very specific to the language.
 A separate integration for each language must be created, which means that frequently the language you're